Damkols/greenlight/readme.md

 - Use RowsAffected methid to get numbers of rows affected by the query
 - Check if rowsaffected is equal to zero
 - Extract movie id from URL
+- Delete movie from database, send a 404 error Not found response to client if no matching record